 How to make international calls from Uganda using your mobile phone

 Calling directly from your mobile phone is now far cheaper than it used to be.
 In fact, sometimes it is cheaper to call than to send a SMS.
 Skype too is better, thanks to improved internet speeds – just don’t expect to always have video!
 Rainy weather can affect the quality of the internet too (the quality of the call can also be affected by someone cutting through the internet cables under the sea!)

-Loading extra airtime on your mobile phone to make an international phone call is one option, whether: Africell (was Orange), Airtel, MTN, UTL or Vodaphone.
+Loading extra airtime on your mobile phone to make an international phone call is one option, whether: Africell (was Orange), Airtel, MTN, UTL, Tangerine or Vodafone.
 (It’s very rare to have a home landline phone in Uganda).
 Airtime can be purchased in tiny amounts and just about anywhere.
 Mobile money ‘M sente’ has revolutionised airtime and bill payments.
 Kenya led the world in developing M-Pesa, the first solution for sending money and airtime and paying bills via your mobile phone.

 My relationship with MTN

-I once spent an afternoon hidden in a MTN airtime vendor’s shack in downtown Kampala, sheltering from an immense thunderstorm.
+I once spent an afternoon hidden in an airtime vendor’s shack in downtown Kampala, sheltering from an immense thunderstorm.